 What if I have a learning disability?

 There is help for students who wish to pursue the PTA program and have a learning disability.
-Students should contact Disability Services at 828.726.2716 to discuss options for assistance with test taking and other classroom activities special arrangement.
+Students should contact Disability Services at 828.726.2716 to discuss options for assistance with test taking and other classroom activities.

 How many applicants are accepted to the PTA program each year?

 We accept up to 24 students in the PTA program every year.

 The job market for PTAs is very good at present.
 The average annual wage in North Carolina as of August 2018 is $59,030. ( http://www.bls.gov/oes/current/oes312021.htm) New graduates can expected to earn $43,000 - $46,000 according to salary.com

 What is the job outlook for PTAs in the next 10 years?

 Employment is projected to grow 31% from 2016 to 2026 which is much faster than average for all occupations.
 Demand is expected to increase in response to the healthcare needs of an older population and individuals with chronic conditions, such as diabetes and obesity. ( http://www.bls.gov/ooh/healthcare/physical-therapist-assistants-and-aides.htm)